 cancer specialist (oncologist).
 The cancer can be treated with any of the below:

-kidney (nephrectomy).
-Removing only part of the kidney is not advised for most
+affected kidney (nephrectomy).
+Removing only part of the kidney isn't advised for

-children.
-Samples of the kidney that is removed are studied.
-Samples of nearby lymph
+most children.
+Samples of the kidney that's removed are studied.
+Samples of nearby

 Radiation therapy.
 These are high-energy X-rays or other types of